MaglioloLeonardo/CutClean/README.md

 728 / 720 for CelebA blond hair, 812 / 36 / 88 for heavy make-up, 8,900 / 2,500 / 1,300 for
 Corrupted-CIFAR10 and 2,328 / 664 / 332 for Waterbirds.

-## Reproducing the ResNet18 experiments

-Each experiment is a direct invocation of `src/run_cutclean.py` (see the next section for a complete command line).
-The configuration follows Section 4.1 of the paper: SGD with momentum 0.9, weight decay 1e-4, batch size 124, initial learning rate 1e-2, 400 MI pre-training epochs (`--e_pre 400`), 10 fine-tuning epochs after pruning (`--e_ft 10`), ImageNet-1k initialisation, images at 224x224, and one pruning block per residual stage.
-The `γ` grid is `{0, 0.01, 0.1, 1, 5, 10, 50, 100, 500, 1000}` and the sparsity grid spans
-`[0, 0.95]` in steps of 0.05. `P_threshold` (`--t_ph`) is 0.65 for the two-class datasets
-and 0.20 for Corrupted-CIFAR10.

-No seed is preset anywhere: `--seed` is a required argument, and the CelebA loader refuses to subsample without one, since the seed also drives the balanced subset selection.
-The paper averages every result over three runs; choose the seeds explicitly and report them.
-The baseline rows of the tables correspond to `--gamma_list 0 --sparsity_list 0`.

 ## Running a single configuration